Niece Waidhofer Shows Off Cheeky Booty & Curvy Thighs In Sheer Skintight Dress With Slits

 "That dress is everything sister.
 You're looking like a million bucks," they raved.

-A fourth Instagrammer believed that the influencer had divine powers.
+A fourth user believed the influencer had divine powers.

-“Queen Niece put her spell on me.
-You are a goddess!” they gushed and added flame emoji.
+"Queen Niece put her spell on me.
+You are a goddess!" they gushed, along with flame emoji.

-The brunette has been posting some sexy photos as of late.
-Just yesterday, Niece also shared a titillating snap where she rocked a glitter bra with a plunging neckline.
-In that photo,shesmiled broadly while Venetian blinds cast horizontal strips across her body.
+The brunette has been posting some sexy photos to her grid lately.
+On Saturday, she also shared a titillating snap where she rocked a glitter bra with a plunging neckline.
+In that photo, she smiled broadly while Venetian blinds cast horizontal stripes across her body.